duckduckgo/duckduckhack-docs/frontend-reference/display-reference.md

 - ### `sourceIconUrl` *url string* [optional]

-    If the `sourceUrl` domain has no favicon (or if a different favicon is preferred), you can explicitly set a url path for the favicon shown to the left of the "More at" link.
+    If the `sourceUrl` domain has no favicon (or if a different favicon is preferred), you can explicitly set a URL path for the favicon shown to the left of the "More at" link.
 This value, if set, will take precedence any favicons pulled from the `sourceUrl` domain.

 - ### `snippetChars` *integer* [optional]